 Massage Therapy Journal

 AMTA’s quarterly Massage Therapy Journal puts the focus on members and the profession they love.
-Compelling content and imagery reflect the diverse needs of our members--from self-care to business tips to the latest research and in-depth information on the impact of massage on various health conditions.
-We will continue to provide the information members need to succeed in the massage profession, while keeping current with best practices in publishing.
+With engaging content and imagery, the journal addresses the diverse needs of our members—from self-care and business tips to the latest research and in-depth insights on how massage impacts various health conditions.
+We are committed to delivering the information our members need to succeed, while staying aligned with best practices in publishing.

 Website: amtamassage.org

-AMTA’s website features a wide variety of resources for massage therapists including our online CE portfolio of over 100 massage therapy courses, information on massage for health and wellness, online tools such as the Job Bank and our Find A Massage Therapist locator service, plus much more.
-Members can visit amtamassage.org to renew their membership and report CE credits, access career guidance tools, view member benefit details, and see the latest research.
+AMTA’s website offers a wide range of resources for massage therapists, including an online CE portfolio with over 100 courses, the latest information on massage for health and wellness, and tools like the Job Bank and our Find A Massage Therapist locator service.
+Members can visit amtamassage.org to renew their membership, report CE credits, access career guidance, explore member benefits, and stay up to date with the latest research.

 Hands On